 - 2 tablespoons lemon juice

 - 2 tablespoons coconut milk

 - 1 teaspoon granulated garlic powder

 - Pinch Cayenne pepper, optional

-If using a high-speed blender, add water, cashews, bell pepper, nutritional yeast flakes, lemon juice, coconut milk, coconut oil, tapioca starch, cornstarch, onion powder, garlic powder, salt, and cayenne pepper.
+- If using a high-speed blender, add water, cashews, bell pepper, nutritional yeast flakes, lemon juice, coconut milk, cornstarch, onion powder, garlic powder, salt, and cayenne pepper.
 Process until smooth and creamy.
+Set aside.

-Pour mixture into an oiled container and refrigerate for at least 1 hour.
+- Pour the mixture into an oiled container or silicone loaf mold and freeze for 1 hour.

 1. The recipe calls for agar powder, if using agar flakes, use 3 times the amount instead.

 2. If you prefer a sharper flavor then add extra lemon juice.

 Hi, Can I leave out the nutritional yeast flakes out of the recipe?
 I find it to be bitter tasting and don’t like it (have tried several brands, same results).
 And if it can be left out, would I decrease the amount of water in the recipe?